MicrosoftDocs/sql-docs/docs/machine-learning/install/sql-r-services-windows-install.md

 1. Continue through the wizard, accepting the licensing terms for the R distribution.

 > [!NOTE]
-> Cumulative Update (CU) 15 and later for SQL Server 2016 SP2 include R version 3.5.
+> Cumulative Update (CU) 16 and later for SQL Server 2016 SP2 include a newer version of the R runtime.
 For more information, see [Change the default language runtime version](change-default-language-runtime-version.md).

 <a name="bkmk_FollowUp"></a>

 ## Additional configuration